Go Back

 Instructions

-• Prepare the Whole-Grain Crostini: Preheat your oven to 190°C (375°F).
-Arrange the whole-wheat sourdough slices on a baking sheet.
-Drizzle with 1 tablespoon of extra virgin olive oil, ensuring a light, even coating on both sides.
-Bake for 8-10 minutes, flipping once halfway through, until the bread is golden brown and crisp.
-Remove from the oven and immediately rub the surface of one side of each slice with the cut side of the halved garlic clove.
-Set aside.
+• Preheat oven to 190°C (375°F).
+Arrange the whole-wheat sourdough on a baking sheet, drizzle with 1 tbsp olive oil, coat both sides, and bake 8–10 minutes, flipping once, until golden and crisp.
+Rub one side of each slice with the cut side of the halved garlic clove; set aside.

-• Sauté the Aromatics: Heat the remaining 2 tablespoons of olive oil in a large, deep skillet or braiser over medium heat.
-Add the sliced shallots and fennel, cooking for 5-7 minutes until they have softened and become translucent, but not browned.
-Stir in the minced garlic and red pepper flakes (if using) and cook for another minute until fragrant.
+• Heat the remaining 2 tbsp olive oil in a large, deep skillet or braiser over medium heat.
+Add shallots and fennel; cook 5–7 minutes until softened and translucent, not browned.
+Stir in minced garlic and red pepper flakes; cook 1 minute until fragrant.

-• Build the Broth: Add the halved cherry tomatoes and chopped sun-dried tomatoes to the skillet.
-Increase the heat to medium-high and cook for 4-5 minutes, stirring occasionally, until the cherry tomatoes begin to collapse.
-Pour in the white wine and bring to a vigorous simmer, allowing it to cook for 2-3 minutes to reduce by about half.
+• Add cherry tomatoes and sun-dried tomatoes.
+Increase heat to medium-high; cook 4–5 minutes, stirring occasionally, until tomatoes begin to collapse.
+Pour in white wine; bring to a vigorous simmer and reduce 4–5 minutes, to about half.

-• Simmer the Sauce: Stir in the rinsed cannellini beans, low-sodium vegetable broth, and the bay leaf.
-Bring the mixture back to a boil, then reduce the heat to maintain a steady simmer.
-Let the sauce cook, uncovered, for 15 minutes to allow the flavors to meld and the broth to thicken slightly.
+• Stir in 1 cup drained cannellini beans, the low-sodium vegetable broth, and bay leaf.
+Return to a boil, then reduce to a steady simmer.
+Cook uncovered 15 minutes to meld flavors and slightly thicken.

 Notes